alexanderhalpern/CD-to-Spotify-and-EBay/README.md

 ## Setup Spotify Authorization

-Go to [Spotify Dashboard](https://developer.spotify.com/dashboard/applications) to Create a Spotify Application of any name
+Go to [Spotify Dashboard](https://developer.spotify.com/dashboard/applications) to Create a Spotify Application of any name.

 Go to Settings and set Redirect URI to: http://localhost:8888/callback

 ![Spotify Auth](https://media.giphy.com/media/dNW3FEWCy0h8dZHLKW/giphy.gif)

-Open information.yaml and input your authorization information (gif above shows where this information is), as well as the URI of the playlist you would like to add the contents of the CD to:
+Open information.yaml and input your Spotify username, your client_id and client_secret from the application you created (gif above shows where this information is), as well as the URI of the playlist you would like to add the contents of the CD to:
 ```yaml
 # Spotify Authorization Information
 spotifyInfo: